 You live in this, and dwell in lovers’ eyes.

-Through these two lines, the poet says that on the day of judgement you would arise with the rest of the souls from your grave.
+Through these two lines, the poet says that on the day of judgment you would arise with the rest of the souls from your grave.
 Till then you will stay alive in the poet’s works and in the hearts of your admirers.
-The use of word ‘this’ in the line ‘You live in this’, stands for the poet’s verse that would keep his friend alive till the doomsday, whereas the use of phrase ‘dwell in lover’s eyes’ means that even after ‘he’ is no more, he would live in the memory of his admirers.
+The use of the word ‘this’ in the line ‘You live in this’, stands for the poet’s verse that would keep his friend alive till the doomsday, whereas the use of the phrase ‘dwell in lover’s eyes’ means that even after ‘he’ is no more, he would live in the memory of his admirers.

 On ‘the day of judgement’ when each individual would finally be given his due by god Almighty, ‘he’ would arise along with the rest of the souls from his grave.

-The sonnet Not Marble, Nor the Gilded Monument by William Shakespeare opens eyes to a great truth of life that nothing in life is permanent except the immortality that one can achieve through literature.
+The sonnet Not Marble, Nor the Gilded Monument by William Shakespeare opens eyes to the great truth of life that nothing in life is permanent except the immortality that one can achieve through literature.
 Often successful people seek to immortalize their greatness and fame by erecting statues and monuments for themselves.
-Sadly enough, such memories are destroyed by the ravages of time that spares none however great or trivial.
+Sadly enough, such memories are destroyed by the ravages of time that spare none however great or trivial.

 There are numerous such historic pieces of evidence lying neglected throughout the world.
 Often they are destroyed in wars, riots etc. But the truly noble thoughts and deeds never die out.
-The warmth of love and reverence generated in the human hearts continue to live forever.
+The warmth of love and reverence generated in the human hearts continues to live forever.